Chris Arthur: Career

 On 21 August 2014, Arthur joined Conference Premier side Woking on a one-month loan deal after struggling to make an impression in the Wimbledon side.
 Two days later, Arthur made his Woking debut in a 1–1 draw against Welling United, playing the full 90 minutes.

 On 6 January 2015, after numerous loan extensions to his Woking contract, Arthur joined the Cards permanently after his contract was mutually terminated by AFC Wimbledon.
 Arthur went on to make 17 more appearances before signing on for the 2015/16 campaign.

 On 8 June 2016, Arthur joined League Two club Crawley Town on a one-year deal.
 On 9 August 2016, Arthur made his Crawley Town debut in a 2–1 defeat against Wolverhampton Wanderers in an EFL Cup tie.
 On 3 September 2016, Arthur made his league debut for Crawley Town in a 3–0 away defeat against Portsmouth, replacing Andre Blackman in the 52nd minute.

 On 31 January 2017, Arthur returned to his former side Woking of the National League on loan on a one-month deal.
 On the same day, Arthur made his Woking return in a 3–0 home defeat against Tranmere Rovers, replacing Macauley Bonne in the 76th minute.
 On 3 March 2017, Arthur's loan at Woking was extended for a further month.

 On 4 August 2017, Arthur signed a deal with National League side Aldershot Town following his release from Crawley.
 Just over a week later, Arthur made his Aldershot debut during their impressive 6–0 home victory over Guiseley, featuring for the full 90 minutes.
 He joined Brighton-based National League South side Whitehawk on a month's loan on 7 November 2017.
 Four days later, Arthur featured for the entire 90 minutes during Whitehawk's 3–1 away defeat against Gloucester City.

 On 22 December 2017, following a termination in his Aldershot contract, Arthur joined Isthmian League Premier Division side Leatherhead.
 He went onto appear ten times, scoring once before making the move to fellow Isthmian League side Kingstonian in March 2018.

 Following his release from Kingstonian, Arthur had spells at New Salamis and Gosport Borough.
 He signed for Ware in the Isthmian League South Central division for the 2020–21 season before it was curtailed in October 2020.
 Ware transferred to the Southern League Division One Central for the following campaign and Arthur signed on for another season.

+On 13 June 2023, Arthur agreed to join Enfield following a three-year spell at Ware.
+He joined Sittingbourne in September 2023.